Back in the day, VW's were everywhere and finding a decent used one for sale was no

 (see photo on the right) to the driver's side door jamb.
 Then you fill out some forms at the

-Department Of Motor Vehicles and they'll issue an "Affidavit" (not a Title) that states that
+Department Of Motor Vehicles and they'll issue an "Affidavit" (not a

 you have applied for a new title under the new VIN.
 Now you wait for 3 years.
 During this time period, the